Recommendation #7: Employee Restricted Housing Program Refinement

 The Resort Municipality established the Whistler Housing Authority as a wholly owned subsidiary in 1997 with the objective to provide housing for resort employees.
 That intent continues today with employee restricted housing inventory available to those who meet certain criteria, including meeting the definition of an employee.

+The following set out the proposed directional changes with the specific details as a work in progress to be shared with Council and the community in June.
 The proposed changes seek to ensure that current and future (ownership and rental) housing provided continues to reach those it was intended for, and is focused on four key areas:

 1. Eligible employee definition is proposed to be refined such that an individual would be required to: